Background

 I make the first cut straight across the front of

 the foot.
-I try to leave the hair just slightly in
+I try to leave the hair just slightly longer than the front of the toe nails so they stay hidden.

-I comb out the foot and
+I comb out the foot and trim any

 I trim any hair that I've missed